y00ga-sec/ADHD/README.md

 # Active Directory Honeypot Deployment Toolkit
 This PowerShell script is designed to help Blue Teams and security researchers deploy a variety of Active Directory honeypots to detect unauthorized access, reconnaissance, or credential harvesting attempts in enterprise environments.
+I also wrote a [blogpost](https://blog.y00ga.lol/PERSO/CYBER/PUBLISH/Article+perso/Hardening+by+Deception+-+Deploying+Active+Directory+Honeypots) about it if you want to know more about those honeypot objects

 ### Features
 The script supports deploying and monitoring several types of deceptive objects within an Active Directory (AD) domain, including: